 Dining Room Manager

-I studied Business at Jackson College and, with more than 20 years of experience in management, I began working at Jewish Senior Life in 2014 as the Hechtman Dining Room Manager.
+With more than 20 years of experience in management, I began working at Jewish Senior Life in 2014 as the Hechtman Dining Room Manager.
 In 2015, I transferred to the Oak Park campus to oversee the food service program at Prentis, Teitel, Coville and the Meals on Wheels program.
-I am a “service safe proctor “and facilitator through the National Restaurant Association.
+I am a “service safe proctor" and facilitator through the National Restaurant Association.
 I am currently attending North Dakota University, working towards certification as a Dietary Manager.
 With the help of our exceptional staff, I take great pride in delivering high quality Kosher meals to our residents.
 Our menus are resident driven, with a healthy and seasonal focus.
-My personal motto is “Teamwork is key.”
-Everyone will achieve more with a collaboration between staff, volunteers and the residents.
+My personal motto is “Teamwork is key”.
+Everyone will achieve more with collaboration between staff, volunteers and the residents.